TESSEorg/ttg/README.md

 ### Initialize

-To initialize TTG runtime invoke `ttg::initialize(argc, argv)`; there are several overloads of this function that also accept other optional parameters, such as the number of threads in the main thread pool, the MPI communicator for execution, etc.
+To initialize the TTG runtime invoke `ttg::initialize(argc, argv)`.
+There are several overloads of this function that also accept other optional parameters, such as the number of threads in the main thread pool, the MPI communicator for execution, etc.

 ## Specify a TTG

-To make a TTG create and connect one or more TTs.
-The simplest TTG consists of a single TT.
+To make a TTG, create and connect one or more TTs.
+The simplest TTG consists of a single TT as in the hello-world example.

-The "Hello, World!" example contains a single TT that executes a single task (hence, task ID can be omitted, i.e., void) that does not take and produce any data.
+The "Hello, World!" example contains a single TT that executes a single task (hence, task ID can be omitted, i.e., `void`) that does not take and produce any data.
 The easiest way to make such a TT  is by wrapping a callable (e.g., a lambda) with `ttg::make_tt`:

 ```cpp
   auto tt = ttg::make_tt([]() { std::cout << "Hello, World!\n"; });